lati-tibabu/benote/frontend/README.md

-# Student Productivity Hub - Frontend
+# Benote - Frontend

-The frontend component of the Student Productivity Hub, built with React and modern web technologies.
+The frontend component of the Benote, built with React and modern web technologies.
 This responsive web application provides an intuitive interface for task management, AI-powered note-taking, team collaboration, and study planning.

 ## Features